 Communication is the foundational basis of society.
 How democratic and efficient communication norms, structures, and institutions are is one of the most important factors in determining what kind of society you are dealing with.
 The ability to have an in-depth understanding of the various types of communication between individuals, groups, organizations, and countries, and the ability to communicate smoothly using the most appropriate media in specific communication situations is an indispensable ability for citizens who live in modern society.
 Technological development, globalization, and increasing social complexity constantly change the way people communicate.
 This macro change has made significant changes not only in face-to-face communication where people meet, but also in mediated communication achieved through media.
 Revolutionary changes are also underway in the field of journalism that serves as a social public forum.
 Significant changes have also started in the areas of strategic communication such as advertising, PR, and campaigns based on various communication technologies and techniques.
-The Yonsei Department of Communication provides a curriculum which is centered around educating leaders in the revolutionary, ever-changing fields of communication, media, journalism, video, advertising, and public relations.
+The Yonsei Department of Media and Communication provides a curriculum which is centered around educating leaders in the revolutionary, ever-changing fields of communication, media, journalism, video, advertising, and public relations.

 Our educational goals are as follows.